$\delta N$ formalism with gradient interactions: Conclusions and Outlook

 Building on this validation, we applied the formalism to the computation of intrinsic non-Gaussianity by evaluating the equilateral bispectrum amplitude $f_{\mathrm{NL}}^{\mathrm{eq}}$.
 We showed that the non-Gaussian signal obtained using the gradient-corrected $\delta N$ formalism is in excellent agreement with perturbative in-in calculations, whereas the standard $\delta N$ formalism fails to capture these effects.
 We further demonstrated that neglecting contributions from seemingly subdominant initial conditions can lead to qualitatively incorrect results, underscoring the importance of retaining the full phase-space structure in gradient-corrected analyses.

 We showed that the contribution of spatial gradients to the dynamics of the Mukhanov--Sasaki variable scales as $a^{-2}$, which is the same scaling as that of a spatial curvature term, $\mathcal{K}$, in the local universe approximation considered in \cite{artigas2025extended}.
 This pioneering work aims to extend the $\delta N$ formalism by incorporating spatial gradient effects through an effective spatial curvature assigned to each locally homogeneous FLRW patch.
 By explicitly comparing the resulting equations of motion in a curved FLRW background with those obtained from our source-term formulation, we showed that the curvature-based approach corresponds to an effective source term that does not fully account for $\mathcal{O}(k^2)$ adiabatic gradient correction.
-This comparison allowed us to demonstrate that a simple rescaling of the spatial curvature, $\mathcal{K} \rightarrow \mathcal{K}/2$, can substantially improve the resulting power spectrum.

 The source-term formalism presented here provides a practical and powerful bridge between full cosmological perturbation theory and nonlinear separate-universe techniques.
 Within the present implementation, the source term $\mathcal{S}_k$ is computed under the approximation that $\mathcal{R}_k$ evolves according to first-order perturbation theory.
 Within this approximation, the backreaction effects of fluctuations on the background are neglected, which helps to make the problem tractable.
 A more consistent treatment would employ a recursive scheme in which the background and the source term are evaluated at the same order; the study of gradient interactions beyond the present approximation is therefore left for future work.
 Another promising direction is the application of this framework to the study of gradient-induced modifications of the probability distribution function of curvature perturbations.
 These results can then be compared with the stochastic $\delta N$ formalism, specifically in cosmological models with slow-roll violation, where noise plays a crucial role.